Put Range operation writes a range of bytes to a file.

 SMB client byte range locks

-Although the SMB protocol allows byte range locks to manage read and write access to regions of a file, the
+The SMB protocol allows byte range locks to manage read and write access to regions of a file.
+This means that

 SMB client directory change notifications